 Chameleons also should receive supplemental calcium dusted on prey.
 Leopard geckos live mainly on insects dusted with calcium powder (every other day for adults).
 Juvenile geckos are fed daily, while adults are fed 3-4 times per week.
 Crickets should not be longer than the length of the gecko’s head and generally should not be fed in excess of 4-6 per feeding.

-Most lizards also need supplemental vitamin D, as well as a mineral supplement.
-Your reptile veterinarian can best advise you about your pet’s specific requirements.
+Most lizards also need a general multi-vitamin supplement.
+Your reptile veterinarian can best advise you about your pet’s specific requirements, but in general, most lizards should get a general multi-vitamin supplement once every 1-2 weeks.

 All lizards should be examined by an exotic animal veterinarian initially after purchase and annually after that.
 They should receive a complete physical examination, as well as a check of the feces for parasites.
 Dietary and environmental requirements should be reviewed, and every lizard should be dewormed when purchased.